Quick Overview of Sydney Public Transportation

 - Silver (tertiary students and job seekers)

-Traveling with Animals on Sydney’s Public Transport
+Traveling with animals on Sydney's public transport.

 Please note that only assistance animals, police dogs, and security dogs are allowed on Sydney’s train system – no other animals are permitted.
-It is possible to travel with a pet on Sydney’s ferries if the animal is contained within a box, basket, or other suitable container at all times.
+It is possible to travel with a pet on Sydney’s ferries if the animal is contained within a box, basket, or another suitable container at all times.
 Animals may be allowed on buses provided you have permission from the bus driver, the animal is suitably contained or confined, and does not interfere with the comfort of the other passengers.

-Sydney’s rail network is quite extensive – reaching to Bondi Junction in the east, Penrith and Richmond in the west, Berowra in the north, and the Royal National Park in the south which also includes Campbelltown.
-Travelers to west will be able to get to Lithgow and the Blue Mountains.
+Sydney’s rail network is quite extensive – reaching Bondi Junction in the east, Penrith and Richmond in the west, Berowra in the north, and the Royal National Park in the south which also includes Campbelltown.
+Travelers to the west will be able to get to Lithgow and the Blue Mountains.
 Southbound travelers can get to Wollongong and Nowra, while northbound travelers can reach as far as the Central Coast, Newcastle, and the Hunter Valley.

-The first thing of note for the Sydney Bus Service is that between the hours of 7.00am to 7.00pm in the CBD it is strictly a prepay service.
+The first thing of note for the Sydney Bus Service is that between the hours of 7.00 am to 7.00 pm in the CBD it is strictly a pre-pay service.
 The brave and the bold can pre-purchase tickets at 7/11 convenience stores if they can make sense of the section ticketing system, but the best bet is to have an Opal card at the ready.
-This is especially true if you plan to make regular use of the Sydney bus service and enjoy traipsing around Sydney’s many metropolitan pockets – a mode of travel made much easier and more cost effective with your Opal card on hand.
+This is especially true if you plan to make regular use of the Sydney bus service and enjoy traipsing around Sydney’s many metropolitan pockets – a mode of travel made much easier and more cost-effective with your Opal card on hand.